Portland, Oregon: Climate

 Spring and fall can bring variable weather including high-pressure ridging that sends temperatures surging above 80 °F and cold fronts that plunge daytime temperatures into the 40s °F (4–9 °C).
 However, lengthy stretches of overcast days beginning in mid-fall and continuing into mid-spring are most common.
-Rain often falls as a light drizzle for several consecutive days at a time, contributing to 155 days on average with measurable (≥0.01 in) precipitation annually.
-Temperatures have reached 90 °F as early as April 30 and as late as October 5, while 80 °F has been reached as early as April 1 and as late as October 21.
-Thunderstorms are uncommon and tornadoes are exceptionally rare, although not impossible.
+Rain often falls as a light drizzle for several consecutive days at a time, contributing to 157 days on average with measurable (≥0.01 in) precipitation annually.
+Temperatures have reached 90 °F as early as April 30 and as late as October 5, while 80 °F has been reached as early as March 16 and as late as October 21.
+Thunderstorms are uncommon and tornadoes are very rare, although they do occur.

 Cityscape

 Portland's cityscape derives much of its character from the many bridges that span the Willamette River downtown, several of which are historic landmarks, and Portland has been nicknamed "Bridgetown" for many decades as a result.
 Three of downtown's most heavily used bridges are more than 100 years old and are designated historic landmarks: Hawthorne Bridge (1910), Steel Bridge (1912), and Broadway Bridge (1913).
 Portland's newest bridge in the downtown area, Tilikum Crossing, opened in 2015 and is the first new bridge to span the Willamette in Portland since the 1973 opening of the double-decker Fremont Bridge.

 Other bridges that span the Willamette River in the downtown area include the Burnside Bridge, the Ross Island Bridge (both built 1926), and the double-decker Marquam Bridge (built 1966).
 Other bridges outside the downtown area include the Sellwood Bridge (built 2016) to the south; and the St. Johns Bridge, a Gothic revival suspension bridge built in 1931, to the north.
 The Glenn L. Jackson Memorial Bridge and the Interstate Bridge provide access from Portland across the Columbia River into Washington state.